zwoefler/data-is-aweseome/CONTRIBUTING.md

 Add a file to `docs/backlog` or create a new folder and start developing.

 Your Feature README.md must include:
+- Research questions / Point of interest!
+- How to run
+- What it does / explanation
+- Sources / Links

 ## Languages:
 #8orHigher